hapax/hapax.github.io/assets/simple-physics.md

 where $k_B$ is the Boltzmann constant.
 This is a simple version of a deep result called the *equipartition theorem*.
-It tells us what temperature really is: energy per particle!
+So Boltzmann's constant tells us how to convert temperature into enrgy per particle.

 <span style="padding-left: 20px; display:block">
 (a) Show that if the particles have mass $m$, the average speed is